mghwajin/eos-basics/README.md

 warning: /etc/pacman.d/abc installed as /etc/pacman.d/abc.pacsave
 ```

 Resolve the conflicting configuration files with `eos-pacdiff`.
 It is highly recommended to resolve the conflicts ASAP to prevent further issues.
+Misconfigured files have the potential to break your system!

 See [Update system: eos-pacdiff](#eos-pacdiff)